-Promote interest in and appreciation of all aspects of molluscs and shells and their habitats, and
+- promote interest in and appreciation of all aspects of molluscs, shells and their habitats;

 Brisbane Shell Club Inc. Code of Ethics for Collecting

-Molluscs and shells are part of the natural wildlife and need the conscientious effort by people to preserve them as a living resource, and members of Brisbane Shell Club Inc. will practice the following guidelines for behaviour when collecting.
+Molluscs and shells are part of the natural wildlife and need the conscientious effort by people to preserve them as a living resource.
+Members of Brisbane Shell Club Inc. will practice the following guidelines for behaviour when collecting:

 1. Obey regulations

-At all times abide by State (including Queensland Fisheries), national (including Great Barrier Reef Marine Park Authority), and international (including CITES) laws and regulations governing
+- At all times abide by State (including Queensland Fisheries), national (including Great Barrier Reef Marine Park Authority), and international (including CITES) laws and regulations governing teh collection of specimens;

-Access to and permissible activities in mollusc and shell collecting sites and locations, and specimens that are permitted or prohibited from being collected, and
+- Access to and permissible activities in mollusc and shell collecting sites and locations, and specimens that are permitted or prohibited from being collected;

 2. Quality of specimens

-Do not disturb or collect molluscs or shells sitting in eggs or otherwise engaged in breeding aggregations or other reproductive behaviours, and
+- Do not disturb or collect molluscs or shells sitting in eggs or otherwise engaged in breeding aggregations or other reproductive behaviours;

-Do not collect live mollusc eggs or egg cases, and
+- Do not collect live mollusc eggs or egg cases;

 3. Protection of habitat